maybecanel/RoOpt/README.md

 <h3>This program allows you to patch roblox to set the FPS cap to 500. </h3>
 <h3>This program does NOT violate any Roblox Terms Of Services and is completely legal. </h3>

+too lazy to make it opensource just use an obfuscator 💀